Doh Kyung-soo: 1993–2015: Early life and career beginnings

-D.O. was formally introduced as the eighth member of Exo on January 30, 2012, with the release of the Korean version of the single "What Is Love", sung by D.O. and Baekhyun.
+Doh was formally introduced under his stage name D.O. as the eighth member of Exo on January 30, 2012, with the release of the Korean version of the single "What Is Love", sung by him and Baekhyun.
 The group debuted on April 8 with the EP Mama.
 In July 2013, he was featured in the song "Goodbye Summer" from f(x)'s second studio album Pink Tape.
-In September 2014, D.O. made his acting debut with a supporting role in the movie Cart, playing a high school student and son of a grocery store worker and union member (played by Yum Jung-ah).
+In September 2014, Doh made his acting debut with a supporting role in the movie Cart, playing a high school student and son of a grocery store worker and union member (played by Yum Jung-ah).
 The movie premiered at the 2014 Toronto International Film Festival.
 He also released an original soundtrack titled "Crying Out" for the movie.

-Later in 2014, D.O. made his small screen debut playing a supporting role in the SBS drama It's Okay, That's Love, which starred Gong Hyo-jin and Jo In-sung.
-D.O. was praised by film critic Heo Ji-woong for his performance in the series, and was later nominated for the Best New Actor award at the 51st Baeksang Arts Awards.
-In June 2015, D.O. featured in KBS' drama Hello Monster, playing a psychopath.
-In November 2015, D.O. was nominated for the Best Supporting Actor award at the 52nd Grand Bell Awards for his role as Tae-young in Cart.
+Later in 2014, Doh made his small screen debut playing a supporting role in the SBS drama It's Okay, That's Love, which starred Gong Hyo-jin and Zo In-sung.
+He was praised by film critic Heo Ji-woong for his performance in the series, and was later nominated for the Best New Actor award at the 51st Baeksang Arts Awards.
+In June 2015, Doh featured in KBS' drama Hello Monster, playing a psychopath.
+In November 2015, Doh was nominated for the Best Supporting Actor award at the 52nd Grand Bell Awards for his role as Tae-young in Cart.

 2016–2020: Lead roles, recognition and military service

-In January 2016, D.O. was announced as one of the cast of voice actors for the feature-length animated film Underdog, which premiered in 2019.
+In January 2016, Doh was announced as one of the cast of voice actors for the feature-length animated film Underdog, which premiered in 2019.
 He voiced Moongchi, a stray dog who is separated from his owner.
 In February 2016, he collaborated with Yoo Young-jin on a duet titled "Tell Me (What Is Love)" for SM Station Season 1.
 He had previously performed a short version of the song as a solo performance throughout Exo's first concert tour.
-Later in February, D.O. starred as the male lead alongside actress Kim So-hyun in the romantic film Pure Love.

-In October 2016, D.O. starred alongside Chae Seo-jin in the web drama Be Positive.
+Later in February, Doh starred as the male lead alongside actress Kim So-hyun in the romantic film Pure Love.
+In October 2016, Doh starred alongside Chae Seo-jin in the web drama Be Positive.
 The series became the most watched Korean web drama of all time.
-In November 2016, D.O. starred alongside Jo Jung-suk and Park Shin-hye in the film My Annoying Brother, playing a national level Judo athlete.
-D.O. and Jo Jung-suk also recorded the ending theme song, titled "Don't Worry," for the movie.
-D.O. was awarded the Blue Dragon Film Awards Best New Actor award a year later for his performance in the film.
+In November 2016, Doh starred alongside Jo Jung-suk and Park Shin-hye in the film My Annoying Brother, playing a national level Judo athlete.
+He and Jo also recorded the ending theme song, titled "Don't Worry" for the movie.
+Doh was awarded the Blue Dragon Film Awards Best New Actor award a year later for his performance in the film.